 Locate the OneDrive client icon in the Windows notification area.
 If you cannot find it there, hit the Win key, type OneDrive, and select the OneDrive desktop application from the results.

-Now, right-click on the OneDrive icon and chose the Settings option from the options listed in the menu.
+Now, right-click on the OneDrive icon and choose the Settings option from the options listed in the menu.
 Then switch to the Network tab when the settings window opens.

 Here, the options to set the Upload rate and Download rate limits individually should be visible to you.